twr14152/Network-Automation-Scripts_Python3/README.md

 # Libraries: Pyeapi, Netmiko, Napalm, Telnetlib
 Network automation scripts I've written using various python libraries

+I've created some examples using Jinja2 templates in the Netmiko Folder
+ -

 Python client for eapi (pyeapi) for Arista devices
  - Posted configs and validation from demo
  - Interactive config script for multiple devices (multi_dev_cfg_script2.py )